umassos/sinfonia/CHANGE_NOTES.md

 Plumbum is a Python wrapper to run CLI commands.
 It can raise error if a program being invoked programmatically does not exist in the CLI environment.
 For example, we have from plumbum.cmd import helm somewhere in the codebase.
 If you don't have helm installed, Plumbum will raise an error.

 The fix is to simply install all used tool in this codebase.

+#### 3. RAPL in Kubernetes requires priviledged access

+RAPL data is a hardware-based, and is located at /sys/class/powercap/intel-rapl:*.
+Because RAPL data is part of the host's kernel space, Kubernetes pods requires priviledged access in order to read the data, which can be a security concern.
+For our usecase, I don't think this is an issue, but I just wanted to point out that this exists.

 ## To dos